Your Morning: History

 The program was announced in June 2016 as the network's replacement for the network's long-running morning show, Canada AM, whose cancellation was announced the previous week.
 While Canada AM was produced at the network's 9 Channel Nine Court facility in Scarborough and was under the auspices of CTV News until October 2015, Your Morning is produced from the downtown Toronto studios at 299 Queen Street West, by Bell Media In-House Productions (later rebranded Bell Media Studios), the division responsible for CTV's daytime lifestyle programming including The Social and The Marilyn Denis Show.

 Similarities to Canada AM include news reports, a weather segment (this time without additional local weather information after the segment), a cooking segment and occasional music performances.
 Like Canada AM, Your Morning is a 3-hour long program, with local news opt-outs every half-hour which may be filled by local CTV stations.
 Your Mornings Executive Producer is Jennifer MacLean, a former Senior Producer for Canada AM.
-The show's original production team included several producers who had previously worked on Canada AM, including Kristen Rynax, Paul Hughes, Katie Jamieson, Trish Bradley, Emily English, Tyler McFadden and Shannon Crown.Your Morning premiered on August 22, 2016 with Ben Mulroney and Anne-Marie Mediwake as cohosts.
+The show's original production team included several producers who had previously worked on Canada AM, including Kristen Rynax, Paul Hughes, Katie Jamieson, Trish Bradley, Emily English, Tyler McFadden and Shannon Crown.Your Morning premiered on August 22, 2016, with Ben Mulroney and Anne-Marie Mediwake as co-hosts.
 The first show included an interview with Prime Minister Justin Trudeau and a live music performance from American country music duo Florida Georgia Line.